Inferior Good Definition

 Income elasticity of demand (YED) = % change in demand ÷ % change in income

-The income elasticity of demand of an inferior good is negative.
+The income elasticity of demand for an inferior good is negative.
 Conversely, normal goods’ income elasticity of demand is positive.